Weava/Intro-To-Angular.js/README.md

 just factories that can determine what service you may need at runtime.

-I won't explain how factories work in this tutorial, as it is out of scope, but I recommend checking [the wikipedia page for the factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) for more info
+I won't explain how factories work in this tutorial, as it is out of scope, but I recommend checking [the wikipedia page for the factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) for more info.

 [Services page in Angular docs](https://docs.angularjs.org/guide/services)